Leveraging Expert Consistency to Improve Algorithmic Decision Support: Discussion

+\paragraph{Other uses of labelers' influence estimation.} We have focused on one application of the proposed methodology to leverage expert consistency, however, we believe that the estimated influence can support more applications.
+Drawing connections to~\citet{geva2019}, for example, one could cluster experts based on similarity of influence, in order to derive insights about experts.
+Moreover, while we have focused on \emph{experts} [given that domain knowledge encoded in expert decisions makes consistency among them particularly valuable, we anticipate promising applications focused \emph{labelers'} influence more broadly.
+For example, there may be multiple uses in crowdsourcing, especially in contexts where labelers are not equally well positioned to assess different instances~\citep{davani2022dealing,fazelpour2022diversity}.
+Drawing connections to the role of influence functions in adversarial attacks~\citep{koh2017understanding}, the proposed approach could also be used to assess the vulnerability of a model to low-performing or adversarial labelers.

-\paragraph{Other approaches to estimate and leverage experts' consistency.} Throughout our work, we have made many methodological choices in choosing how to estimate consistency, as well as how to leverage it.
-We anticipate that there could be multiple alternative avenues to tackle the same problems.
-We have given various alternatives for how to leverage expert consistency, but we do not expect these to be the only possibilities.
-For example, one could explore the integration of inferred consistency and observed outcomes as a means to tackle other challenges in human-AI collaboration, such as estimating and communicating uncertainty~\citep{bhatt2021uncertainty}.
-Additionally, one could potentially develop other approaches to infer expert consistency through means other than influence functions.
-If there are enough instances per expert to train a classifier based on each of them, one could explore boosting approaches to productively integrate these.
-Similarly, Bayesian approaches are a natural fit to integrate different sources of labels, and could potentially be used both to estimate and leverage consistency.
+\paragraph{Other approaches to estimate and leverage experts' consistency.} Throughout our work, we have made many methodological choices in deciding how to estimate consistency, as well as how to leverage it.
+We anticipate that multiple alternative avenues may be available to tackle the same problems.
+For instance, one could potentially develop approaches to estimate expert consistency through means other than influence functions.
+If enough instances per expert exist to train a classifier based on each of them, one could explore the use of boosting approaches to productively integrate them.
+Similarly, Bayesian approaches are a natural fit to integrate different sources of labels and could potentially be used both to estimate and leverage consistency.
+Future work that provides alternative ways of tackling the problems we outline could further improve organizations' ability to make productive use of expert decisions stored in their information systems.
+In particular, while we have focused on classification tasks, future work could expand the scope of the problem to leverage expert consistency in regression tasks.